okwolf/hyperapp-fx/README.md

 withFx = App => App | EffectsConfig => App => App
 ```

-This Higher-Order App function enables `actions` to return arrays which later will be run as effects.
+This higher-order `app` function enables `actions` to return arrays which later will be run as effects.

 Example: